HAY (company)

 HAY is a Danish furniture company founded in Copenhagen, Denmark, in 2002 by Mette and Rolf Hay.
 Its goal was to create and sell well-designed furniture that was accessible in terms of price as well as "design concepts".
 As of 2019, the brand is majority-owned by U.S. furniture company Herman Miller.

 The cofounders serve as HAY's creative directors, with Rolf in charge of the furniture division and Mette in charge of accessories.
-They are closely involved in the development of HAY products, which is collaboratively done among in-house designers and product developers as well as a roster of international designers such as Ronan & Erwan Bouroullec, Nathalie Du Pasquier, Stefan Diez, and Naoto Fukasawa.
+They are closely involved in the development of HAY products, which is collaboratively done among in-house designers and product developers as well as a roster of international designers such as Ronan & Erwan Bouroullec, Nathalie Du Pasquier, Stefan Diez, Johannes Torpe, and Naoto Fukasawa.

 History

 Early years

 HAY was founded in 2002 by the husband-and-wife duo, Mette and Rolf Hay, who had themselves met when they worked at Gubi, another Danish furniture company.
 The idea for a furniture company came about when Rolf Hay met Troels Holch Povlsen, who had founded the Danish clothing giant Bestseller, among other companies, and the two decided to start making furniture together.

 The company introduced its first collection in January 2003, at imm Cologne, an annual furniture fair in Cologne, Germany.
 In 2004, HAY opened its first store on Pilestræde, in the center of Copenhagen.
 In 2007, HAY opened its flagship store (to this day), HAY House, also in central Copenhagen.